 We added a trackless liter mat, to cut down on liter leaving the room on their feet.
 I used pretty baskets to conceal small odd and ends like kitty treat bags, lysol wipe, and air freshener.
 Then decided to add in all my accumulated kitty art, hey, makes great decorations.
 We made a small wall hook from barn wood hold the liter scoop, bag holder and our scooper stool.
 I found these cute iron hooks at the straw market in Charleston, and added them to shiplap boards.
 You know how I love a theme!

 We also have a this great tin for there food since we feed them a custom blend of dry foods.
-Ever since my oldest Maine Coon developed hyperthyroidism I decided to change the basic Iams dry food I had feed them for years to a high protein based food by EVO, and I mix it with a Fromm’s Game Bird, organic food for just a little bit of carb.
+Ever since my oldest Maine Coon developed hyperthyroidism, I decided to change the basic Iams dry food I had feed them for years to a high protein based food by EVO, which was discontinued.
+Now I use Instinct and I mix it with a Fromm’s Game Bird, organic food for just a little bit of carb.
 Since this is a custom blend I have to mix each time into a tin to keep it fresh.
 I got this one from Ballards but they do not carry it any longer so I will list a few of my second choices at the bottom.

 We also allow our cats to free feed so these gravity feeds are the best.
 They also love running water so we invested in a fountain water bowl with a filter as well and retired the large gravity water bowls to the screened porches since it stays so hot here in Georgia.

 Share us with your cat loving friends, they will thank you for it 😀 Sign up for monthly newsletters and tell a friend about us too!